-It will always be a personal choice choosing a running watch that fits your specific needs.
+It will always be a personal choice to choose a running watch that fits your specific needs.
 It’s all about knowing what you want to use it for.
 But sometimes you just want a watch because it has a certain prestige and signal value like with the Polar Vantage V where you feel in control of the situation.

 I hope you like this review and if you have any questions about this post or want to leave your own Personal review, please leave a comment below.